apid/apidGatewayDeploy/README.md

 Command line options:

-* -bundleFile <file path> -configFile <file path>
+* -bundle <file path> -config <file path>

-If you use the `-bundleFile` option, the server will start using a clean database that contains only the deployment bundle specified.
+If you use the `-bundle` option, the server will start using a clean database that contains only the deployment bundle specified.

 Once the process is running, you should be able to manually give the plugin's API a whirl...